Can School Counsellours Diagnose People With Mental Illness

 Increased Awareness and Demand

-One of the most significant trends is the growing awareness of mental health issues among students.
+The growing awareness of mental health issues among students stands out as a key trends.
+That's why as awareness increases, so does the demand for mental health services in schools.
 Factors contributing to this heightened awareness include increased media coverage, advocacy efforts by mental health organizations, and a greater emphasis on social-emotional learning in schools.
-As awareness increases, so does the demand for mental health services in schools.
 Students are more likely to seek help for their emotional and behavioral concerns, and parents are more likely to advocate for their children's mental health needs.

 Telehealth and Virtual Counseling